-- Conserve the rural nature of the pastoral landscape. - Continue with sensitive, cyclical/rotational management of hedgerows. - Nurture new and existing hedgerow trees. - Encourage traditional methods of land management. - Promote active management and replanting of orchards using local fruit varieties. - Minimise the impact of the urban edge and the encroachment of visually intrusive land uses through design guidance and appropriate land management. - There should be a presumption against arable in areas of archaeological landscapes defined by earthworks and areas of historic parkland. - To prevent poaching of earthworks light grazing management is recommended.
+- Conserve the rural nature of the pastoral landscape. - Continue with sensitive, cyclical/rotational management of hedgerows. - Nurture new and existing hedgerow trees. - Encourage traditional methods of land management. - Promote active management and replanting of orchards using local fruit varieties. - Minimise the impact of the urban edge and the encroachment of visually intrusive land uses through design guidance and appropriate land management. - Promote preparation of Village Design Statements within the context of the landscape character assessment. - There should be a presumption against arable in areas of archaeological landscapes defined by earthworks and areas of historic parkland.

+• To prevent poaching of earthworks light grazing management is recommended.